bonggoy/PowerBI-Flowmap/README.md

 ## Background

 Flow maps are a special type of network visualization for object movements, such as the number of people in a migration.
-A typical flow map, which contains one source and multiple targets, is visualized as a flow-style tree overlaied on top of a map.
+A typical flow map, which contains one source and multiple targets, is visualized as a flow-style tree overlaid on top of a map.

 ![](assets/screenshot1.png)